 Why are we all discussing mental health in the workplace so frequently” Because we all spent the majority of time at work.
 So, it’s imperative that employers create a pleasant ecosystem for their employees so that they remain loyal, productive and engaged with making the company profitable.
 But there are some mental health issues that are more closely guarded by individuals at work, one of them is eating disorders.

 We sit down with Dr Nick Taylor, CEO, and Co-founder of mental health platform, Unmind and Vicki Pope, Senior Client Success Manager, who herself has battled an eating disorder, to find out what employers can do to better manage this most sensitive of workplace situations?

 Nick Taylor, (NT): Unmind provides a positive, proactive solution that enables employers to improve their mind, assess their own mental wellbeing, or find support in times of need.
 Our platform also enables organisations, by aggregating and anonymising their employee mental health data, to create mental health strategies that are most appropriate for their people in a truly data-led way.

 The platform offers bite-sized exercises for everyday wellbeing, including personalised assessments and customised programmes to help improve on specific areas such as stress, focus, and sleep.

 RB: Do you think that business owners, CEOs and senior staff receive enough training from HR departments about how to support employees with eating disorders?

-V: At Unmind we are quite literate in the world of mental health, so there is an open and supportive framework in which people who are facing challenges are able to discuss their situation should they feel they want to.
+Viki Pope, (VP): At Unmind we are quite literate in the world of mental health, so there is an open and supportive framework in which people who are facing challenges are able to discuss their situation should they feel they want to.

 I only have my own lived experiences of having an eating disorder.
 I think that should I recognise the behaviours in others here at Unmind I would feel positive about reaching out to that person.

 Don?t assume anything, simply reach out and offer your support.
 This could simply be to offer them an ear but could be with support services and resources.